Spaaaacccee/flex/docs/User Acceptance Testing.md

 # User Acceptance Testing

+> This page is distributed to participants as instructions.

 ## 1 Procedure

-The test involves the client, and a few collaborators (4).
+The test will involve the client, and a few collaborators (4).

 The individuals as a group must complete common tasks required in a team project.